yazz/VisualJS/README.md

 http://stackoverflow.com/questions/11296361/how-to-create-id-with-auto-increment-on-oracle

-#####3) Install Coils from Github:
+#####3) Install AppShare from Github:

-    git clone https://github.com/zubairq/coils.git my_new_application
+    git clone https://github.com/zubairq/AppShare.git my_new_application
     cd my_new_application

-#####4) Confgure Oracle to work with Coils:
+#####4) Confgure Oracle to work with AppShare:

     One problem with using Oracle form Clojure is that Oracle do not supply the Official driver for the database on Clojars which Leiningen uses for libraries.
-So a third party has supplied an Oracle library which Coils uses.
+So a third party has supplied an Oracle library which AppShare uses.
 Unfortunately this means that the following must be added to the oracle sqlnet.ora file:

     SQLNET.ALLOWED_LOGON_VERSION=8

-#####4) Confgure Coils to run with Oracle
+#####4) Configure AppShare to run with Oracle

 In the file settings.clj comment out the Postgres settings and uncomment the Oracle settings: